-We will introduce education, training, and ongoing quality assurance recommendations to reduce stigma and bias associated with maternal disclosure of any substance use, as well as how these stigma and biases may continue to impair access to clinical care after disclosure.
+We will introduce interventions to reduce the stigma and bias associated with maternal disclosure of an opioid use disorder, as well as the stigma and bias which may impair the clinical care of mothers after their disclosure.

 Scope:

 We will work with perinatal quality improvement teams in participating sites, both outpatient and inpatient, caring for mothers with opioid use disorder in the antepartum, peripartum and postpartum period.